You’ve booked your flight and hotel. So, now what should you do until it’s time to go?

 I also take it at home if I feel that niggle of a sore throat, or the onset of a cold.

-There are other supplements on the market that people swear by, and I don’t think it matters what you try.
-If it works for you to build a healthy immune system, then I would highly recommend taking it before travelling as prevention.
+There are other supplements on the market that people swear by.
+Find what works for you and build a healthy immune system.
+If you don’t already, I highly recommend you start taking it before our next overseas trip.

 2. Eat Clean

-While I am talking health, I also like to try and eat clean for at least a week before I leave for my trip.
+While I am talking about health, let’s talk about diet.
+I try and eat clean for at least a week before I depart.
 I suffer from IBS (Irritable Bowel Syndrome) and have a sensitive digestive system.

-While I am away, I try not to eat out every meal.
-Even if I am staying in a hotel, and don’t have an apartment with a kitchen, I find fresh food and fruit from a supermarket or food market to eat for breakfast or lunch, even for dinner on those nights I am too exhausted to go out.
+While travelling, I don’t eat every meal out.
+Even if I am staying in a hotel, and don’t have an apartment with a kitchen, I find fresh food from a supermarket or food market to eat for breakfast or lunch, even for dinner on those nights I am too exhausted to go out.

 3. Plan and PrePack